manuelkiessling/bivouac/README.md

 Node.js applications that are relatively complex, with domain-driven design and a strong separation of concerns in mind.

 bivouac is written in JavaScript, for the Node.js platform.
+It has been verified to work with Node.js v0.6.12.

 ## Installation